resuly/resuly.github.io/_posts/2017-04-13-sharingbike-en.markdown

 ## Background

-Sharing bikes are hot topic in China now.
+Sharing bike is a hot topic in China now.
 There are many different kind of sharing bikes.
 In Nanjing (A city in China), more then 5 companies compete together in this area.
-Most of these bikes are dockless, which means you can return it at any place you want.
-I need to install several Apps to find a suitable bike nearby.
+Most of these bikes are dockless, which means you can rent or return it at any place you want.
+As a result, I need to install several Apps to find a suitable bike nearby.
 It not convinient for me.

 ![Different color stand for different operator](/img/in_post/2017/04/bikes.jpg)

 We already have the map navigation for public trasportation with bus, metro, and walking.
 However, the sharing bike system is not participated in.
-I list two main challenges below for integrating sharing bikes into traditional navigation system.
+There are two main challenges for integrating sharing bikes into a traditional navigation system.
+I list them below.
-- Hard to make a positional prediction for dockless bikes (people may return it anywhere)
+- Make the positional prediction for dockless bikes (people may return it anywhere)
 - Too many different bike operators.
 It hard to make all information together.

 I want to make a application to achieve a complete transit navigation.
-The core step is using deep learning to predit bike postion in the future based on amounts of data.
+The core step is using deep learning to predit bike postion in a short term based on a deep neural network.
 This can be separated by 3 steps:
 - Collect majority of sharing bikes positions in time
 - Build a properly neural network and train it
 - Predict the bike postion in sepcific area and time